sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ---
-title: The Magic of AutoHotkey -- Chapter Ⅱ
+title: The Magic of AutoHotkey -- Part 2
 tags: [autohotkey, productivity, windows, automation]
 description: >
     My automation stack for day-to-day working, that's built on Autohotkey over six years.
 This is